 But ASOS make it work.
 By being honest about their mistake and laughing about their flaws with customers, they turn things around and appear transparent and relatable.
 The systems they have in place enable them to rectify problems in a matter of minutes without too much involvement from their customers, and they always seem to accept responsibility.

 All of this results in a company that can pull back even when they send out a dress that doesn't cover someone's pants, or one shoe in a box when there should be two.

 We get annoyed, then we laugh, then we forgive them, because it's ASOS.
 And there are so many things this company do well, that we can let a few mistakes here and there slide.

 Here's to #ASOSFails - when getting it wrong becomes right.

 Want to know more about collecting customer feedback?
-Give one our friendly team a call, or head over to our website to jump on live chat with one of our advisors - they'll be able to help you with anything you want to know.
+Head over to our website or jump on live chat with one of our advisors.